sprollucy/Sweatbot-Beta/README.md

 ---

 ## **Latest Changelog**
+1.0.05-beta
+- Fixed white box issue on the pixelate overlay
+- More pixelated overlay.
+It wasn't bad enough
+- Update window now plays a notification sound
+- Updated !help
+- Updated !about to the new GitHub link
+- Fixed issue with blerp integration not working
+- Fixed "You don't have enough bits to execute the command" not replacing bits with your currency name
+- Updated admin/moderator chat commands to print out your currency name instead of just bits

 1.0.04-beta
 - Finished moderator permissions, now you can give certain mods access to help smooth over controlling chat while you focus on gaming
 - Mod permissions include refunds, give or remove currency, add or remove a command, or ban and unban a user from using the bot